Updated March 2022

-Governments acquire Government Resource Planning (GRP) software, like the FreeBalance Accountability Suite™, and other Financial Management Information System (FMIS) systems and subsystems to support Public Financial Management (PFM) reform.
-However, many governments lose reform momentum.
-The quality of public finance stewardship stagnates.
-This stagnation prevents governments from achieve national development strategy objectives.
+Governments acquire Government Resource Planning (GRP) software such as the FreeBalance Accountability Suite™ and other Financial Management Information System (FMIS) systems to support Public Financial Management (PFM) reform.
+However, many governments lose reform momentum and the quality of public finance stewardship stagnates.
+This stagnation prevents governments from achieving its national development strategy objectives.
 It’s a situation experienced by some FreeBalance customers, and by many customers of other solutions.

-That’s why we’re launching a PFM and FMIS sustainability service.
-This service is available to FreeBalance customers, and will be extended next year to assist any government looking to sustain reform.
+That’s why FreeBalance offers a Medium-Term Sustainability Framework service.
+This service is available to any government looking to sustain the PFM reform journey.

 - Achieving government fiscal sustainability